endrizzimarco/roulette-sim/README.md

 ## Currently implemented strategies

+Many popular even money strategies are implemented, such as:

-- Always bet on red
+- Bet on red
-- Martingale
+- Martingale and Grand Martingale
 - Paroli
 - D'Alembert
+- Tier et Tout
+- Labouchere
+- Fibonacci
+- Johnson progression
+- Guetting
+- 1326
+- Manhattan

+These strategies are applied to default on roulette red/black odds, but the odds can be changed to Banker/Player in Baccarat, or even Blackjack.
+Additionally, every strategy can optionally be used to bet on dozes by using it in conjunction with `Irfans`'s strategy.

+Other roulette-only strategies are also available:

+- Kavouras
+- Four pillars
-- Oscar's grind
+- 666
-- Irfan's strategy
+- Positional roulette
-- Variation of Irfan's strategy

 ## What is Irfan's strategy?

 Irfan's strategy involves betting on 2 out of the 3 dozens.
 The 2 dozens chosen are the ones that did not appear in the last spin.
 If a loss in incurred, the bet is repeated on the same 2 dozens.
 Variations such as `irfans_with_martingale` and `irfans_with_paroli` are also available and follow the aforementioned strategies with the addition of Martingale or Paroli respectively.

+## Progession simulator

+TODO:

 ## Usage